COST GUIDES

 Fast Facts

 Roof tile replacement is dangerous and has a high risk of accident and injury.
-We strongly recommend calling on the services of a professional roofer who is trained and insured to handle the job
+For your safety, hire the services of a roofer who is trained and insured to handle the job

-Here, we outline the costs of replacing roof tiles, along with specialist equipment hire, such as scaffolding.
+Here, we outline the costs of replacing roof tiles, along with specialist equipment hire, such as scaffolding - and show you how to get quotes from local roofers for your tile replacement.

 Average roof tile replacement costs in the UK